senzing-garage/kubernetes-demo/docs/helm-rabbitmq-mysql/README.md

 ## Overview

-These instructions illustrate a reference implementation of Senzing using PostgreSQL as the underlying database.
+These instructions illustrate a reference implementation of Senzing using MySQL as the underlying database.

 The instructions show how to set up a system that: